-But not every machine is the right choice for every translation job.
-That’s where Acclaro’s expertise comes in.
+But not every machine is the right choice for every translation.
+That’s where Acclaro’s expertise working with machine translation engines comes in.
 We can partner with you to select and deploy the right type of MT engine depending on your content, target languages and subject matter.
-Since we are a platform neutral consultant and are not under any pressure to push a certain MT solution to our clients, we only recommend those engines that fit our clients’ quality, turnaround time and budget requirements.
+Since we are tech independent, we can impartially recommend the best MT engine for your timeline, budget and quality requirements.

-- Uncustomized, “out of the box” neural MT engines — This type of MT engine works best if you’re looking for “generic” translations and have no or few specific brand, style, terminology requirements and preferences.
-If you have established guidelines and preferences for your brand voice/tone, terminology and style, customizing the MT engine is essential to “teach” it what those preferences are.
+- Uncustomized, “out of the box” neural MT engines: This type of MT engine works best if you’re looking for “generic” translations.
+If you have established guidelines and preferences for your brand voice/tone, terminology and style, we recommend customizing the MT engine to “teach” it those preferences.

-- Customized Neural MT Engines — This type of engine can provide high-quality translations.
-It allows the translated material to sound more human-like and can provide translations that are more fluent.
-The technology allows it to fully capture the context of the material better.
+- Customized neural MT engines: This type of engine can provide high-quality translations that sound more human.
+The technology also better captures the context of the content.

-- Statistical MT Engines — These type of engines can be taught, but may need several rounds of initial training to achieve satisfactory output.
-They also need to be retrained at regular intervals.
+- Statistical MT engines: We’ve come a long way since the launch of these engines.
+They can be taught, but may need several rounds of initial training and consistent retraining to achieve satisfactory output.

 Evaluating MT Engine Output

-When thinking about using MT for a project, you have some factors to consider.
-Acclaro has deep knowledge and experience of MT platforms and when we evaluate MT options with a client, we determine the most important factors first — the desired quality, turnaround time and budget.
+When thinking about using MT for a project, you have some important considerations.
+At Acclaro, we use our deep knowledge and experience of MT systems to help you determine the most important factors first — the desired quality, turnaround time and budget.

 2. Evaluate content

-Certain types of lower-level content where a basic understanding of the source content is sufficient, for example instructions or internal documents, might be a good fit for fully automated useful translation (FAUT).
+When you’re working with internal documents or instructions where a basic understanding of the source content is sufficient, fully automated useful translation (FAUT) might be a good fit.
 With this type of MT, there is typically little human intervention.
-While MT engines are still trained and carefully set up in this scenario, once the MT output is considered to be satisfactory, the output is used as-is without any post-editing by human linguists.
+While MT engines are still trained and carefully set up in this scenario, output deemed satisfactory is used as-is with no post-editing by human linguists.

-Other MT projects with higher visibility or where accuracy is key may require post-editing by highly specialized human linguists.
-These linguists have deep subject matter knowledge, and review the source and target content to resolve issues with accuracy, terminology, style, etc. Despite the vast improvements in MT, assigning the right job to the right team of linguists is still as important as with human-only translation to ensure the best possible translation quality.
+Other MT projects with higher visibility or where accuracy is key usually require post-editing by highly specialized human linguists with deep subject matter knowledge.
+Linguists will review the source and target content to resolve issues with accuracy, terminology, style, etc. Despite the vast improvements in MT, assigning the right job to the right team of linguists is still as important as with human-only translation to ensure the best possible translation quality.

 We are able to customize MT engines by evaluating whether relevant, existing translations can be used to “train” engines for a new project.
 As mentioned earlier, MT engines can be trained in one of two ways:

-Before training and customizing MT engines, we recommend and can help clients establish guidelines and preferences for brand voice and tone, terminology and style for the target languages.
-A well-trained engine produces higher quality results since it’s preloaded with your desired terminology and style so less time needs to be spent on post-editing, resulting in cost savings.
+Before training and customizing MT engines, we recommend and can help you establish guidelines and preferences for brand voice and tone, terminology and style for the target languages.
+A well-trained engine produces higher-quality results since it’s preloaded with your desired terminology and style, so less time is spent on post-editing, resulting in cost savings.

-Once we’ve reviewed content and client considerations around quality, turnaround time and budget, we evaluate output from MT engines that may be a good fit for the job.
-We work closely with clients during this process to ensure quality needs are met.
-There are a number of ways we can evaluate the quality of the MT engine output, including comparing it to a human translation.
+Once we’ve reviewed content and your considerations around quality, turnaround time and budget, we evaluate output from MT engines that may be a good fit for the job.
+We’ll work closely with you during this process to evaluate the quality of the MT engine output, including comparing it to a human translation.